FAI launches Safeguarding Awareness Campaign

 In football, everyone should feel safe.
 The Football Association of Ireland (FAI) has strict safeguarding policies in place along with mandatory Garda Vetting and Safeguarding training for all coaches and volunteers.

 There are no grey areas when it comes to proper conduct and acceptable behaviour.
-On top of the normal FAI reporting procedures, the FAI has linked up with Raise A Concern to provide a confidential independent helpline for anyone who to report an serious concern anonymously.
+On top of the normal FAI reporting procedures, the FAI has linked up with Raiseaconcern to provide a confidential independent helpline for anyone who wishes to report a concern anonymously.

 All Grassroots clubs and leagues currently have relevant Safeguarding Officers appointed, a Child Safeguarding Statement visible within their clubhouse / facility / website and a volunteer recruitment policy in line with FAI, Sport Ireland and Irish legislation requirements.